 - The medial border or edge of the scapula

-- There is a convergence of fibers on the inferior (bottom) angle of the scapula
+- There is also a convergence of fibers on the inferior (bottom) angle of the scapula.

 What actions does the serratus anterior muscle do?

-- Protraction of the scapula – It brings the scapula forward on the rib cage.
+- Protraction of the scapula – That means it brings the scapula forward on the rib cage.